 We get it, the stakes may be high, and you may have dropped a lot of money into the competition.
 The tournament hours may be long and stressful, but don't let the pressure get in the way of your enjoyment.

-By making fun your top priority in a tournament you are always guaranteed to have a good time no matter where you finish.
+Whatever your reasons for entering, by making fun your top priority in a tournament you are always guaranteed to have a good time no matter where you finish.